zipnn/zipnn/README.md

 *  ```is_streaming```: A flag to compress the data using streaming. (default value = False).
 *  ```streaming_chunk```: Chunk size for streaming, only relevant if is_streaming is True. (default value = 1KB).

+Additional configuration can be done using our pre-made scripts for compressing and decompressing files, which can be thoroughly reviewed in the [scripts' README.](scripts/README.md)

 ## Validation